The Near Future: Use in popular culture

-This portion of the song...How dry I am, how dry I amIt's plain to see just why I amNo alcohol in my highballAnd that is why so dry I am... became known for its ironic use as a drinking song in all manner of popular media, especially Warner Bros. cartoons in which that behavior became a stock substitute for the explicit mention of alcohol and/or drunkenness.
-That use necessitated removal of the phrases that overtly mentioned drinking, leading to the song's frequently being condensed to these two lines:How dry I am, how dry I amNobody knows how dry I am...
+This portion of the song...How dry I am, how dry I amIt's plain to see just why I amNo alcohol in my highballAnd that is why so dry I am... became known for its ironic use as a drinking song in all manner of popular media, especially Warner Bros. cartoons, in which the song became a stock substitute for the explicit mention of alcohol and/or drunkenness.
+That use of the song necessitated removing any phrases in it that overtly mention drinking, leading to its frequently being condensed to these two lines:How dry I am, how dry I amNobody knows how dry I am...
 Hooow dryyy I aaaaaam!A Westinghouse clothes dryer from 1953 played the song when clothes were dry.

-Played in the opening montage of the 1932 film Three on a Match.

-The song is referenced in Richard Matheson's 1954 novel I Am Legend.

-The song is used in the plot of The Twilight Zone episode "Mr. Denton on Doomsday", and is sung by Dan Duryea.

-The song was referenced in a lyric by Method Man in a Wu-Tang Clan ad for St. Ides malt liquor.

 The Salvation Army, to celebrate sobriety, uses the song (without lyrics) in both band and piano arrangements, in street concerts and meetings.
 This may be one reason for the raucous band arrangement of Bob Dylan's "Rainy Day Women #12 & 35" (a.k.a.
-"Everybody Must Get Stoned") from his album "Blonde on Blonde."
+"Everybody Must Get Stoned") from his album Blonde on Blonde.
 Apparently the producer and Dylan agreed at 4:30 in the morning that they wanted the sound of a Salvation Army band.